Order of the Transylvania Colonel

 In the 1920s and 1930s historians and family members of Col. Richard Henderson formed a society called the "Transylvanians", in 1935 they met in Boonesborough to charter a founding memorial to remember the legacy of the great pioneers that traveled the Wilderness Road and held their convention forming the Transylvania Colony.

-Now in 2020 for the 245th Anniversary year of the founding of Transylvania the Most Honorable Order of the Transylvania Colonel has taken up the deed of the Transylvanians to dedicate the Order for the 250th Anniversary of the historic account with a reunion in Boonesborough and events in the Daniel Boone National Forest in 2025 when our members and supporters will receive medals commemorating the events of 1775.
+Now in 2020 for the 245th Anniversary year of the founding of Transylvania the Most Honorable Order of the Transylvania Colonel has taken up the deed of the Transylvanians to dedicate the Order for the 250th Anniversary of the historic account with a reunion in Boonesborough and events in the Daniel Boone National Forest in 2025 when supporters will receive certificates and medals commemorating the events of 1775.